Deejpotter/cnc-tools/codeupdates.md

 - Removing all server actions and server code from the frontend; all business logic and data access will be handled by the Express backend.
 - Updating documentation (README.md, CodingConventions.md) to reflect Auth0 usage and the new frontend/backend split.
 - Will mark as (completed) after all changes and tests pass.

 ---

+## (in progress) - June 9, 2025 (Clerk Key Build Failure)

+- Netlify build failed due to missing `NEXT_PUBLIC_CLERK_PUBLISHABLE_KEY` (publishableKey) for Clerk.dev.
+- Solution: Add both `NEXT_PUBLIC_CLERK_PUBLISHABLE_KEY` and `CLERK_SECRET_KEY` to local `.env` and Netlify environment variables (Site settings > Build & deploy > Environment > Environment variables).
+- Documented this requirement in README.md and CodingConventions.md.
+- Will mark as (completed) after confirming successful Netlify build and local test/build pass.

+---

+## (in progress) - June 9, 2025 (Remove custom Auth component, use Clerk UI directly)

+- Deprecated and removed the custom Auth component from the navigation.
+All authentication UI is now handled by Clerk's built-in components (SignInButton, SignUpButton, UserButton, SignedIn, SignedOut) directly in Navbar.tsx.
+- Updated Navbar.tsx to remove all references to Auth and use Clerk UI directly.
+- Updated README.md and CodingConventions.md to clarify this change and document the new convention.
+- Mark as (completed) after tests/build pass and code is reviewed.

+---

+## (in progress) - June 9, 2025 (Fix build error: remove authProps and Auth references from Navbar.tsx)

+- Removed all references to 'authProps' and 'Auth' from components/navbar/Navbar.tsx.
+- Updated NavbarProps interface and related comments to clarify that authentication is now handled directly by Clerk components (SignedIn, SignedOut, SignInButton, SignUpButton, UserButton).
+- This resolves a build error caused by a missing 'Auth' symbol and documents the migration away from a custom Auth component.

+---

+## (in progress) - June 9, 2025 (Box Shipping Calculator API Integration)

+- Added NEXT_PUBLIC_API_URL to .env for backend API integration.
+- Updated all box shipping calculator API calls to use /api/shipping/items and related endpoints to match backend.
+- Added/updated detailed comments in API helper functions to clarify integration and endpoint usage.
+- Confirmed backend GET /api/shipping/items is available; POST/PUT/DELETE endpoints for items are not yet implemented in backend (future work).
+- Next: Test frontend fetching logic, improve error handling, and update documentation after validation.

+---